-- Keep your cool in traffic. - Be patient and courteous to other drivers. - Do not take other drivers' actions personally. - Reduce your stress by planning your route ahead of time (bring the maps and directions), allowing plenty of travel time, and avoiding crowded roadways and busy driving times.
+- Remain calm in traffic. - Be patient and courteous to other drivers. - Do not take other drivers' actions personally. - Reduce your stress by planning your route ahead of time (bring the maps and directions), allowing plenty of travel time, and avoiding crowded roadways and busy driving times.